gsl-lite/gsl-lite/README.md

 span<>: Allows building from a C-array span<>: Allows building from a std::array<>
-span<>: Allows building from a container (std::vector<>) string_span<>: Disallows construction of a string_span from a const C-string and size (define gsl_CONFIG_CONFIRMS_COMPILATION_ERRORS) string_span<>: ToDo: Disallows construction of a string_span from a const std::string (define gsl_CONFIG_CONFIRMS_COMPILATION_ERRORS) string_span<>: Allows to create a string_span from a non-const C-string and size string_span<>: Allows to create a string_span from a non-const C-array string_span<>: Allows to create a string_span from a non-const std::array string_span<>: Allows to create a string_span from a non-const std::vector string_span<>: ToDo: Allows to create a string_span from a non-const std::string string_span<>: Allows to create a cstring_span from a const C-string and size string_span<>: Allows to create a cstring_span from a const C-array string_span<>: Allows to create a cstring_span from a const std::array string_span<>: Allows to create a cstring_span from a const std::vector string_span<>: Allows to create a cstring_span from a const std::string string_span<>: Allows to create a cstring_span from a non-const C-string and size string_span<>: Allows to create a cstring_span from a non-const C-array string_span<>: Allows to create a cstring_span from a non-const std::array string_span<>: Allows to create a cstring_span from a non-const std::vector string_span<>: Allows to create a cstring_span from a non-const std::string string_span<>: Allows to create a wstring_span from a non-const C-string and size string_span<>: Allows to create a wstring_span from a non-const C-array string_span<>: Allows to create a wstring_span from a non-const std::array string_span<>: Allows to create a wstring_span from a non-const std::vector string_span<>: Allows to create a cwstring_span from a non-const C-string and size string_span<>: Allows to create a cwstring_span from a non-const C-array string_span<>: Allows to create a cwstring_span from a non-const std::array string_span<>: Allows to create a cwstring_span from a non-const std::vector string_span<>: Allows to create a cwstring_span from a const C-string and size string_span<>: Allows to create a cwstring_span from a const C-array string_span<>: Allows to create a cwstring_span from a const std::array string_span<>: Allows to create a cwstring_span from a const std::vector string_span<>: Allows to explicitly convert from string_span to std::string string_span<>: Allows to explicitly convert from cstring_span to std::string string_span<>: Allows to explicitly convert from wstring_span to std::wstring string_span<>: Allows to explicitly convert from cwstring_span to std::wstring ensure_z(): Disallows to build a string_span from a const C-string ensure_z(): Disallows to build a wstring_span from a const wide C-string ensure_z(): Allows to build a string_span from a non-const C-string
+span<>: Allows building from a container (std::vector<>)
+string_span: Disallows construction of a string_span from a const C-string and size (define gsl_CONFIG_CONFIRMS_COMPILATION_ERRORS)
+string_span: ToDo: Disallows construction of a string_span from a const std::string (define gsl_CONFIG_CONFIRMS_COMPILATION_ERRORS)
+string_span: Allows to create a string_span from a non-const C-string and size
+string_span: Allows to create a string_span from a non-const C-array
+string_span: Allows to create a string_span from a non-const std::array
+string_span: Allows to create a string_span from a non-const std::vector
+string_span: ToDo: Allows to create a string_span from a non-const std::string
+string_span: Allows to create a cstring_span from a const C-string and size
+string_span: Allows to create a cstring_span from a const C-array
+string_span: Allows to create a cstring_span from a const std::array
+string_span: Allows to create a cstring_span from a const std::vector
+string_span: Allows to create a cstring_span from a const std::string
+string_span: Allows to create a cstring_span from a non-const C-string and size
+string_span: Allows to create a cstring_span from a non-const C-array
+string_span: Allows to create a cstring_span from a non-const std::array
+string_span: Allows to create a cstring_span from a non-const std::vector
+string_span: Allows to create a cstring_span from a non-const std::string
+string_span: Allows to create a wstring_span from a non-const C-string and size
+string_span: Allows to create a wstring_span from a non-const C-array
+string_span: Allows to create a wstring_span from a non-const std::array
+string_span: Allows to create a wstring_span from a non-const std::vector
+string_span: Allows to create a cwstring_span from a non-const C-string and size
+string_span: Allows to create a cwstring_span from a non-const C-array
+string_span: Allows to create a cwstring_span from a non-const std::array
+string_span: Allows to create a cwstring_span from a non-const std::vector
+string_span: Allows to create a cwstring_span from a const C-string and size
+string_span: Allows to create a cwstring_span from a const C-array
+string_span: Allows to create a cwstring_span from a const std::array
+string_span: Allows to create a cwstring_span from a const std::vector to_string(): Allows to explicitly convert from string_span to std::string
+to_string(): Allows to explicitly convert from cstring_span to std::string
+to_string(): Allows to explicitly convert from wstring_span to std::wstring
+to_string(): Allows to explicitly convert from cwstring_span to std::wstring
+ensure_z(): Disallows to build a string_span from a const C-string ensure_z(): Disallows to build a wstring_span from a const wide C-string ensure_z(): Allows to build a string_span from a non-const C-string